 A Relatively Painless Rundown of Life Insurance Jargon

-18. Term: This type of Life Insurance covers you for a set amount of time; example: if you have a 20-year plan, and you keep up payment and die within those 20 years, then it pays out.
+18. Term: This type of Life Insurance covers you for a set amount of time; example: if you have a 20-year plan and die within those 20 years, then it pays out.

 19. Whole Life/Permanent: This never expires; you either pay it all at once, which is expensive, or in installments, which is also expensive, but either way, it lasts forever.